themuffinator/Quake2XP/trunk/Readme_Linux.txt

 $ sudo apt-get install build-essential libvorbis-dev libdevil-dev \
   libsdl1.2-dev libopenal-dev

 As the project uses the Waf build system, Python must also be present.
 Once you have the mentioned packages, build and install with:

-$ python waf configure
+$ python[2] waf configure
-$ python waf
+$ python[2] waf
-$ sudo python waf install
+$ sudo python[2] waf install

+In the above-given commands "pyhton[2]" means your python2 executable: if your Linux distribution by default uses python 2, the executable is just "python", if it uses python 3, the executable is "python2".
+If you don't know which is it in your case, run

+$ python -V

+If the result is "Python 2.x.x", you need to use python executable (e.g.
+"python waf configure"), if the result is "Python 3.x.x", you need to use python2 executable (e.g. "python2 waf configure").

 By default the installation prefix is "/usr/local", but can be changed via arguments.
 In fact, Quake2XP will run from any directory because the data path is added to the executable, and libraries are loaded at run-time.
 For example, you can install it in "$HOME/local" as follows.

-$ python waf configure --prefix=$HOME/local
+$ python[2] waf configure --prefix=$HOME/local
-$ python waf
+$ python[2] waf
-$ python waf install
+$ python[2] waf install

 If you have the required libraries but still get an error, see below for contact information.

-You can also uninstall it with "python waf uninstall".
+You can also uninstall it with "python[2] waf uninstall".

 ==============================================================================
 2. Copying data